 The key thing here is that it is about how you feel.
 If it makes you uncomfortable and you have told them to stop but they are still name calling, then this is verbal bullying.
 Banter becomes bullying when it is:

 Try talking to a sympathetic friend who’s not part of the situation.
 This way, you’ll be able to share your feelings and you might be able to get a new perspective on what’s happening.
 You can also speak to charities and helplines etc. There is more information about this support later on this page [Read more]

 You can speak to us or your personal tutor is you are worried about the effect the situation is having on your studies and we/they can talk you through your options.

-If the Bullying consists of any of the below types of behaviour and you cannot resolve the issue informally, you can make a formal complaint to the University:
+If the bullying consists of any of the types of behaviour described below and you cannot resolve the issue informally, you can make a formal complaint to the University: